WebComponentsGuide/webcomponents.guide/CONTRIBUTING.md

 ### Running checks/tests

-When making contributions, please make sure to run `npm run check`, to ensure your contributions are correctly formatted and spelled.
+When making contributions, please make sure to run `npm run check`, to make sure your contributions are correctly formatted and spelled.
 You can also run `npm run format` to automatically format all files.